yunruyeh/113-1_bigdata_course/README.md

 # 113-1_bigdata_course

 This is our project in big data class.
-(And all the details are in the PDF files below.)
+(And more details are in the PDF files below.)

 # Part 1 :
 ## Diabetes Management and AI in Insulin Delivery Systems